gultekinmg/VoiceFont.js/README.md

 #### <a href="https://gultekinmg.github.io/WebRTC/voicefont/">:woman: Click! to see how could be:</a>
 or music and voice together, Tough scores injected phonetics requires detailed work. with Polyphonic sounding you can spell a charachter with background vocals and instruments together. "named Accords."
+> Ex; _instead pronouncing "A" in score A, you can do it at __Amaj, Amin, Adim,..__ combining more scores to sound a better voice.

-But at easy you can record your phonetics at a simulated score.
+But at easy you can record your phonetics at a simulated score._

 Beside, it is too easy to create a new voice instrument charachter just implementing a few phonetics.